elmith-wq/elmith-wq/README.md

 ## Hi there 👋

-- Second Year Computer Science student @ Manchester Metropolitan University with foundational experience using C#, JavaScript, HTML and CSS for coursework and personal projects, open to collaboration on intermediate or beginner projects.
+- Second Year Computer Science student @ Manchester Metropolitan University w/ foundational experience using C#, JavaScript, HTML and CSS for coursework and personal projects, open to collaboration on intermediate or beginner projects.

 - Microsoft Azure AI Essentials certified, with experience in Azure, Machine Learning, NLP and Generative AI